Dry Needling (DN)

 The Manual Therapists at One Accord who perform dry needling have been through various training courses in dry needling, and carry dual credentials.
 We always put patient safety first.
 Our certifications are through the American Academy of Manipulative Therapy, in addition to the American Dry Needling Institute.
 We have a thorough understanding of the scientific literature; we are involved in ongoing research; and we practice evidence-based medicine.

 The cost of dry needling is dependent on whether we are seeing you as physical therapy patient or if we are seeing you for dry needling only:

 Dry Needling Only Patients:

-*Note: $20.00 covers the cost of the dry needling treatment only, and you may have additional costs dependent on your individual deductibles and co-pays based on your physical therapy benefits covered in your specific insurance coverage.
+*$20.00 covers the cost of the dry needling treatment only, and there may be additional costs depending on your individual deductibles and co-pays.
+This is based on physical therapy benefits covered in your specific insurance coverage.
 (In the current economy, we understand the financial stresses that can be incurred by many people, and we have various individualized payment options for those that may need it.
 Don’t let money keep you from recovery.)